 Kegel exercises are for you if you have urine leakage when sneezing or laughing, a strong sudden urge to urinate, or fecal incontinence.
 They aid in the strengthening of pelvic muscles, the treatment of urinary incontinence, and the prevention of pelvic organ prolapse.

 How to perform Kegel exercise?

-- Repeat Kegel exercise 3 times daily.
+- Repeat the Kegel exercise three times per day.

 - If you do Kegel exercises on a regular basis, you should see results in 3 to 5 weeks.
 Be patient and don't give up!

 Kegel balls are available in a variety of sizes and weights.
 Make certain that you purchase the correct ones.
 They are used to strengthen vaginal and pelvic floor muscles .
 They are more well-known for increasing sexual pleasure.

 Once you're familiar with Kegel exercises, you can integrate kegel balls into your workout to improve your results.

 - Lie down in a comfortable position with legs spread apart

 - Insert the ball slowly deeper into your vagina.
 It is usually connected to a string that you can pull later on